DalmasG/Collegerepo/README.md

 "Third Change"

-“Change added in dazzling_feature branch.”
+“Change made in dazzling_feature to provoke conflict”